 - Number of total calls

 - Call duration per agent

-A good system will be able to track only effective calls, such as ones that last over 30 seconds, and automatically filter out ones that were wrong numbers or went to voicemail as those are less critical to evaluating an agent’s performance.
+VoiceSpin software will be able to track only effective calls, such as ones that last over 30 seconds, and automatically filter out ones that were wrong numbers or went to voicemail as those are less critical to evaluating an agent’s performance.

 It’s Closing Time

-The most important part of the sales agent’s job is, of course, closing the deal.
-But the process does not end there – once the customer agrees to the sale, the information must be shared internally with the finance, product and account management teams.
-A smooth process from the close of the sale to final delivery of the product is key to customer satisfaction and retention, and this part, too, can be made easier with the help of technology.
+The most important part of the sales team’s job is, of course, closing the deal.
+But the process does not end there – once the customer agrees to the sale, the information must be shared internally with the finance, product, and account management teams.
+A smooth process from the close of the sale to the final delivery of the product is key to customer satisfaction and retention, and this part, too, can be made easier with the help of technology.
 The better the tools the agent has at his/her disposal, the more organized and efficient s/he can be, ensuring a smooth process for the customer.

 The tech tool needed at this stage is one that allows the entire closing process to be managed in one place.
-As soon as the sales agent clicks to indicate that a sale has been made, it should trigger an automatic process that includes letting all relevant internal parties know so that they can get involved.
+As soon as the sales rep clicks to indicate that a sale has been made, it should trigger an automatic process that includes letting all relevant internal parties know so that they can get involved.
 Communication with the customer to finalize the contract and product delivery should also be as automated (yet personalized) as possible.
 If the closing process does not run smoothly, the customer could still back out so this is a crucial step.

 VoiceSpin Brings it All Together

 Each business is unique and needs to find the tools that work best.
 VoiceSpin provides tailor-made systems built independently for each client.
 The modular solution can scale as your business scales, making sure that your tech stack perfectly matches up to your sales process every step of the way.
-For more information, reach out to one of our sales agents here.
+For more information, reach out to one of our sales reps here.